tomjoht/tomjoht.github.io/pages/general/advertising.md

 I also offer product review posts to help with visibility.
 To write this post, I usually have a 20-30 minute phone call with you to find out what message you want to share.
 Here are some sample product reviews I wrote previously:

+* [XML Documentation for Adobe Experience Manager (AEM) — Integrating documentation and marketing content into a seamless whole](https://idratherbewriting.com/2019/03/10/introducing-xml-documentation-for-adobe-experience-manager/) (668 page views as of 3-25-19)
 * [MadCap Central -- a first look at MadCap’s new cloud-based collaboration and publishing solution](https://idratherbewriting.com/2017/01/16/madcap-central-review/) (1,968 page views as of 3-10-19)
 * [The Story of Paligo: A new browser-based CCMS with all the features you'd ever want](https://idratherbewriting.com/2016/08/01/paligo-the-story-xml-ccms-in-the-cloud/) (5,533 page views as of 3-10-19)
 * [Simplified Technical English and HyperSTE](https://idratherbewriting.com/2017/01/25/hyperste-simplified-technical-english-asd-ste100/) (4,056 page views as of 3-10-19)